pauldlynch/eqguide/guides/tailoring/index.md

 ###Tailoring Trophy

-If you are going to make a relatively high level combine, and 170 counts in my opinion, then the tailor trophy is probably worthwhile.
+If you are going to make a relatively high level combine, and 170 counts in my opinion, then the tailoring trophy is probably worthwhile.
 You need to see Baublie Diggs in West Freeport newbie yard to get started, make the items, then return to there to hand in to the judge.
 If your skill is still under 100 (but over 50), this is the test you will be given.

 All ingredients listed below are given the quantity required per combine.
 I give a shopping list for dropped ingredients only below, which assumes all successful combines.
 This requires a low level of smithing skill, and some effort with fishing.